 from abc import ABC,abstractmethod class one(ABC): @abstractmethod def move(self): pass obj_one=one()

-When you run this code, it throws an error.
-The error is “TypeError: Can’t instantiate abstract class one with abstract methods move“
+When you run this code, it throws an error – “TypeError: Can’t instantiate abstract class one with abstract methods move“

-The abstract method is not implemented (that should be implemented in the child class).
-That’s why we got this error.
-Here’s the code after fixing the error.
+The reason is abstract-method not implemented in the child class.
+So we got the error.
+Here’s the revised code, which fixes the error.

-Code is fixed and the error ‘Can’t Instantiate Abstract Class’ is not displayed now.
+The error ‘Can’t Instantiate Abstract Class’ is fixed and not displayed now.